federicolozer/humanlike_moving_robot/README.md

 <p>
   This is a package developed by ADMiRE Research Center in collaboration with University of Udine.
-  The aim is to reproduce the human behavior on a redundant collaborative robot, like Franka Emika Panda robot.
+  The aim is to reproduce the human behavior on a redundant collaborative robot.
+  This application is designed specifically for Franka Emika Panda robot.
 </p>

 ## Prerequisites